newaetech/documents/errata/NAEER01.md

 1. With the probe tip removed, measure the voltage at the output of the ChipSHOUTER SMA with the unit powered up.
 The negative lead goes to the SMA shield, and the positive leg goes to the SMA center pin.
 It should read 15-20V.
 2. Using a 1K-ohm resistor, short the center pin of the SMA to the outside shield of the SMA.
 Measure the voltage at the center pin of the SMA again.

+TODO - need to add measurements here (errata in progress).

 ## Repair

 The repair involves replacing the resistor.
 This cannot be performed at the user site as the ChipSHOUTER high voltage portions of the board have a 2-stage coating that requires a heat cure.
 The repair involves removing the coating, replacing the part, and replacing the coating.

+The repaired units (as well as newly built units) use a different part with improved pulse power ratings.

 ## Notes